Bira/octopus-carnival/_drafts/df-marksmanship.md

 ## Legs

-Legs is a starting Scout with Heroic Archer, Bow-20 and Fast-Draw (Arrow)-14.
+Legs is a 250-point Scout with Heroic Archer, Bow-20 and Fast-Draw (Arrow)-14.
 Each second, they can make an unmodified Fast-Draw (Arrow) roll to instantly ready an arrow _and_ a Bow roll at -3 to instantly load it into the bow.
 Success at both allows them to shoot at -3 to skill.